guand/seng371-project1/README.md

 - OUTPUT_FILE_PATH: This is the path where the result output file will be saved e.g. data/bootstrap-result.txt, where bootstrap-result.txt is the output file that will be created after you run 'construct_data.py'

 Then run it: `python construct_data.py`.
 It should output a .txt file containing the data to construct your table and graph.
-Lastly, copy the data in the result file to a Google Sheet file, and graph it!
+Lastly, copy the data in the result file to a Google Sheet file, and then graph it!

 ### 4.0 Results & Analysis
 #### 4.1  Results